 Equal Pay Day marks the extra time a woman needs to work to earn the same amount men earned in a previous secular year.
 April 2nd date is designated “All Women’s Equal Pay Day,” reflecting the average for all women to bridge the wage gap.
 However, there are other notable Equal Pay Days, breaking down the wage gap by subgroups: March 5, 2019, Asian American Women’s Equal Pay Day; April 19, 2019 White Women’s Equal Pay Day; August 22, 2019, Black Women’s Equal Pay Day; September 23, 2019, Native Women’s Equal Pay Day; November 20, 2019, Latinas’ Equal Pay Day.

-International Women’s Day is March 8th and Equal Pay Day is around the corner on April 2.
+International Women’s Day is March 8th and Equal Pay Day is on April 2.
 RPEI, with the great assistance of the CCAR and ACC, has produced materials to help all of our organizations and our members highlight the issue of Pay Equity during this season.
 Please push these resources, which include: sample sermons, sermon/writing fodder and talking points, study guides to teach pay equity to 1) boards, 2) search committees, and 3) adult education groups and a curated list of music for services/gatherings.
 How wonderful it will be to have this social justice issue lifted by our professionals and lay leaders by preaching, teaching, singing, and writing about pay equity, including its challenges and solutions within the Reform Movement.

 Reform Pay Equity Initiative, in collaboration with CCAR and with generous support from Jewish Women’s Foundation of New York, are pleased to present the following study guides to be used with these essays:

 Sermons/ D’vrei Torah